House of Scorpio > The PAL System (Pervy Activity Liaison)

 I am a single guy.
 Can my PAL be another single guy?
 YES!
 As long as you know and trust them, can testify to their good character and agree to keep an eye on each other, your PAL can be any gender.
-And we think boys playing together is a beautiful thing :) We will note, though, that if you're a STRAIGHT guy, you may want to bring a female friend or a couple.
+And we think boys playing together is a beautiful thing :) We will note, though, that if you're a STRAIGHT guy, you may want to come with a female friend or a couple.
 It'll be better for everyone if you do.

 I am a single girl.
 Do I really need to bring a PAL?
 YES!
 A PAL can be another girl, a single guy or a couple.

 We are a couple, and we have a single friend.
 Can we bring them with us?
 YES!
 Please do!

 Can I meet someone online, arrive with them, and then go off and party?
 NO!
 You must know your PAL, be able to testify to their good character and trust them.
 To come to the event with someone you don't fully know and trust is disrespectful to our community and compromises the safety of the space (and may get YOU kicked out if they do something stupid).
-That means DO NOT post on Facebook or message our guests looking for PALs, as you'll only get yourself banned from the event, as will anyone stupid enough to take you up on it.
+That means DO NOT post on Facebook or message our guests looking for PALs, as you'll only get yourself banned from our events, as will anyone stupid enough to take you up on it.
 If you meet someone at our of our mixers, you will need to spend enough time together outside of our venue in order to actually know and trust this person.
 We do not directly vouch for any guest.